Alice J. Shaw

-Alice J. Shaw was an American musical performer, who was billed as "The Whistling Prima Donna" and, in French, "La Belle Siffleuse."
+Alice J. Shaw (née Horton; 1853 – 1918) was an American musical performer, who was billed as "The Whistling Prima Donna" and, in French, "La Belle Siffleuse".

-Early life
+Biography

-Alice Horton was born in Elmira, New York, the daughter of William Horton, a stock broker.
+Show was born in 1853, in Elmira, New York, the daughter of William Horton, a stock broker.

-Career

 Alice J. Shaw toured Europe and India performing as a whistler, starting in 1886 with a performance for teachers at Steinway Hall in New York City.
 In England the following year, she whistled for the Prince of Wales.